CLASSICAL EASTERN PHILOSOPHY

 While the specific elements of the various Eastern philosophies differ dramatically, many share a specific conception of God and the cosmos.
-Philosophers and theologians of all traditions try to understand how God – or an ultimate divine reality – relates to the world.
-There are two general approaches.
-First, I can look at a mountain or a forest and see these as external objects that God creates, which are not literally part of God himself.
-God himself transcends or rises above the things in the world, and is beyond even the cosmos itself.
+Philosophers and theologians of all traditions try to understand how God, or some ultimate reality, relates to the world, and there are two general approaches to this: transcendence and immanence.
+The transcendence approach maintains that God is entirely separate or distinct from the finite world in which we live.
+When I look at a mountain, a forest or even a human being, I may see these as external objects that God creates, which are not literally part of God himself.
+God thus transcends or rises above the things in the world, and is beyond even the cosmos itself.
 To communicate with God, I must look beyond this finite created world and seek God in his secluded realm.
-The Western religious traditions of Judaism, Christianity and Islam typically depict God in this way.
-The second approach is that I can look at the same mountain and forest and see these as literally parts of God.
-God is not external to the cosmos, but dwells within it or is immanent to it.
+A common expression used to depict the transcendent nature of God is that he is "wholly other", and the Western religious traditions of Judaism, Christianity and Islam typically depict God in this way.
+By contrast, the immanence, approach is that God is not external to the cosmos, but dwells within it or is immanent to it.
+Thus, when I look at a mountain, forest of a human being, what I see are literally parts of God.
 This view is often called pantheism, a term literally meaning all-God.
 On this view, God dwells within me too since I am part of the cosmos.
 To communicate with God I look within myself, and not outwards to a secluded divine realm beyond the cosmos.
 Communication with God, then, involves a mystical experience by which I become aware of my union with God.
 Eastern religious traditions in general gravitate towards this pantheistic notion of God.

 B. HINDU PHILOSOPHY

 The dramatic implication of the notion of the Self-God is that I am the God of the cosmos.
-This requires some explanation, and classical Hindu philosophers were prepared to provide it.
+At first glance this may sound strange or even delusional, but classical Hindu philosophers provide an explanation.
 The Atman is our true Self that lies at the inner core of our human identities, and it is only this inner core that is identical with God.
 Hindus sometimes use an analogy of an onion to describe the various layers of our identities.
 Like an onion with many layers of skin, our human identities also have different layers.
 The outer layers of our identities involve common sense views of ourselves that we experience empirically, such as our individual physical bodies, sensations, thoughts and feelings.
 The Self-God is like the inner core of the onion, hidden beneath many distracting layers, and consequently we fail to immediately comprehend the very existence of that inner core and our divine status.
-Instead, we see ourselves as distinct beings – each of us with our own bodies and minds – and we see the world itself as consisting of a multiplicity of isolated parts.
+Instead, we see ourselves as distinct beings, each of us with our own bodies and minds, and we see the world itself as consisting of a multiplicity of isolated parts.
 By pealing away the outer layers of our identities, though, we will find the Self-God within each of us and see the underlying unity of the world.